aristosh/kecak-web-automation/README.md

 # Kecak Workflow Web Automation #

 Web automation for Kecak Workflow or Joget Workflow with Selenium Project as its driver engine.
+It encapsulates Selenium to work specifically for Kecak Workflow and Joget Workflow.

 ## Installation ##

 ```
 npm install kecak-web-automation
 ```

+Browser driver components are not included and need to be configured seperately.
+Please refer to [here](https://www.npmjs.com/package/selenium-webdriver#installation) for browser driver components installation.

 ## Quick Start ##